Kirkbright History, Family Crest & Coats of Arms

 The surname Kirkbright was first found in Cumberland, where Adam de Logis adopted this surname after being granted the village of Kirkbride by his father.
 Kirkbride is located in Cumbria, near the Kirkbride Roman fort which dates back to 122 AD and Hadrian's Wall.
 Richard de Kirkbride was heir portioner of Helewysa de Levintone, Cumberland in 1274.

-Important Dates for the Kirkbright family
+Early History of the Kirkbright family

 This web page shows only a small excerpt of our Kirkbright research.
 Another 121 words (9 lines of text) covering the years 1274, 1677 and 1742 are included under the topic Early Kirkbright History in all our PDF Extended History products and printed products wherever possible.